-The Wells Fargo Stable Return Fund N2 ("Stable Return Fund"), Wells Fargo S&P 500 Index Fund G ("S&P Fund"), BlackRock LifePath® Portfolio Funds ("BlackRock Funds") and the Wells Fargo Short Term Investment Fund G ("STIF"), up until it was replaced on September 1, 2011, (collectively, the "Funds") are common and collective funds.
-The Stable Return Fund, S&P Fund and STIF are sponsored by Wells Fargo Bank, N.A.
+The Wells Fargo Stable Return Fund N ("Stable Return Fund"), Wells Fargo S&P 500 Index CIT N ("S&P Fund"), Wells Fargo Core Bond CIT N, Class I ("Core Bond Fund") and BlackRock LifePath® Portfolio Funds ("BlackRock Funds") (collectively, the "Funds") are common and collective funds.
+The Stable Return Fund, S&P Fund and Core Bond Fund are sponsored by Wells Fargo.
 The BlackRock Funds are sponsored by BlackRock Institutional Trust Company, N.A.
 The Funds' unit values are calculated by dividing the Funds' net asset values on the calculation date by the number of units of such fund that are outstanding on the calculation date.
 The number of units of the Funds that are outstanding on the calculation date is derived from observable purchase and redemption activity of the Funds.
 The beneficial interest of each Plan participant is represented by units.
 Distribution to the Funds' unit holders is declared daily from the net investment income and automatically reinvested in the Funds on a monthly basis, when paid.
 It is the policy of the Funds to use their best efforts to maintain a stable net asset value; although, there is no guarantee that the Funds will be able to do so.